-203 (1996) 68 FCR 46, 62 (Heerey J, with whom Black CJ generally agreed, 47, and with whom Sackville J agreed on the issue of reasonableness, 79).
+^{(1996) 68} FCR 46, 62 (Heerey J, with whom Black CJ generally agreed, 47, and with whom Sackville J agreed on the issue of reasonableness, 79).
+(1997) 80 FCR 78.

-have made a "better" or more informed decision'.205 However, his Honour cautioned against an over reliance on 'logic' in assessing reasonableness:
+discriminator could have made a "better" or more informed decision'.
+215 However, his Honour cautioned against an over reliance on 'logic' in assessing reasonableness:

 The fact that a distinction has a 'logical and understandable basis' will not always be sufficient to ensure that a condition or requirement is objectively reasonable.
 The presence of a logical and understandable basis is a factor - perhaps a very important factor - in determining the reasonableness or otherwise of a particular condition or requirement.
 But it is still necessary to take account of both the nature and extent of the discriminatory effect of the condition or requirement ... and the reasons advanced in its favour.
 A decision may be logical and understandable by reference to the assumptions upon which it is based.
-But those assumptions may overlook or discount the discriminatory impact of the decision.206
+But those assumptions may overlook or discount the discriminatory impact of the decision.216

-In Aboriginal Students' Support & Parents Awareness Committee, Alice Springs v Minister for Education, Northern Territory,207 HREOC considered the closing of a primary school in Alice Springs which almost solely catered to Aboriginal students and was said to be unique in its curriculum and services.
+In Aboriginal Students' Support & Parents Awareness Committee, Alice Springs v Minister for Education, Northern Territory, 217 the then Human Rights and Equal Opportunity Commission considered the closing of a primary school in Alice Springs which almost solely catered to Aboriginal students and was said to be unique in its curriculum and services.
 The relevant requirement was said to be that the children attend another school which was not similarly equipped to meet the needs of Aboriginal students.

 Commissioner Carter noted that the onus is on a complainant to prove the requirement is not reasonable.
 The Commissioner noted the competing opinions in the evidence before him as to the education that the children would receive in the different schools.
-While the Commissioner noted that he 'shared some of the concerns' of the complainants, he was not persuaded that the requirement was 'not reasonable'.208
+While the Commissioner noted that he 'shared some of the concerns' of the complainants, he was not persuaded that the requirement was 'not reasonable'.218

-In AB v New South Wales,209 Driver FM held that the term, condition or requirement imposed upon the applicant that he be an Australian or New Zealand citizen or an Australian permanent resident in order to be eligible for education in a selective school operated by the respondent was not reasonable in the circumstances.
+In AB v New South Wales,219 Driver FM held that the term, condition or requirement imposed upon the applicant that he be an Australian or New Zealand citizen or an Australian permanent resident in order to be eligible for education in a selective school operated by the respondent was not reasonable in the circumstances.
 His Honour stated: